-Individualized Outcome Prediction for High Risk DLBCL Patients
+Individualized Outcome Predictions for High Risk DLBCL Patients

 Diffuse large-B-cell lymphoma (DLBCL) represents the most frequent